wultra/powerauth-crypto/powerauth-docs/source/definitions.md

 	- `boolean isValid = ECDSA.verify(byte[] data, byte[] signature, PublicKey publicKey)` - verify the signature for given data using a given public key.
 - **ECDH** - An algorithm for elliptic curve with Diffie-Helman key exchange, uses P256r1 curve.
 We define single operation on ECDH, a symmetric key deduction between parties A and B:
 	- `SecretKey secretKey = ECDH.phase(PrivateKey privateKeyA, PublicKey publicKeyB)`
+- **KDF** - A key derivation function used to derive a symmetric key with specific "index" from a given master key.
+Uses AES algorithm with zero initialization vector to derive the new key in following way: `index` is converted to bytes, XORed with a 16 byte long zero array (to get 16 byte long array with bytes from the index) and AES encrypted using provided symmetric key `masterKey`.
+	- `SecretKey derivedKey = KDF.derive(SecretKey masterKey, long index)`

 ## Helper functions